BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 Section 4.4 - Funding Restrictions

-• Line item requests for travel funding are not encouraged, but will be considered on a case by case basis.
-For example, travel that is essential to the project’s success is more likely to be considered than travel that is included for convenience.
+• Line-item requests for travel funding are not encouraged, but will be considered on a case by case basis.

-• Projects asking for less than $1,000 are welcome to submit a request through the Small Projects process on a rolling basis throughout the school year.
-Small Projects must submit an LOI form to be considered for funding in the Small Projects Process; these projects will be evaluated based on this LOI.
-Small Project LOIs must contain a detailed budget and timeline.
-The Committee will review all LOIs and make a funding decision within two weeks (barring school holidays or breaks).
+Projects asking for less than $5,000 are welcome to submit a request through the Mini Grant process on a rolling basis throughout the school year.
+Mini Grants must submit the google form application to be considered for funding in the Mini Grant Process; these projects will be evaluated based on this application.
+Mini Grant applications must contain a detailed budget and timeline.
+The Committee will review all applications and make a funding decision within two weeks (barring school holidays or breaks).

 • CSF funds are not to be used or reallocated for purposes other than those described in this document and the funded project proposal.
 A full budget amendment must be submitted to the Committee for approval prior to any further expenditures.

-• Fund recipients must keep a full accounting of their expenditures and report the status of their budget and project to the CSF Coordinator on a monthly basis.
-At the end of project, fund recipients will be expected to submit a full report of the impact their project has had on student leadership, student volunteerism, students’ awareness of the issue(s) addressed by the project, and campus sustainability.
+• Fund recipients must keep a full accounting of their expenditures and report the status of their budget and project to the CSF Program Director on a quarterly basis.
+At the end of the project, fund recipients will be expected to submit a full report of the impact their project has had on student leadership, student volunteerism, students’ awareness of the issue(s) addressed by the project, and campus sustainability.

 • CSF funds shall not be used for research projects unless such projects include an actionable component.